Shell Work;

-At the top of the figure I have noted an estimate of the total work that would have been measured by an oxygen consumption calorimeter.
+At the top of the figure I have noted an estimate of the total metabolic work that would have been measured by an oxygen consumption calorimeter.

 The figure reveals the generally unforseen useful work (the kinetic energy of momentum transfer) delivered to the shell via the footboard - a significant part of the rower's total effort (also identified by V. Kleshnev of the Australian Institute of Sport).
 Researchers in the field of rower power and biomechanics must learn to measure and to take this work into account.
 Not everything useful is accomplished overtly at the oarlock.